tmccoy99/CV/README.md

 I am a highly motivated and self-directed learner who actively seeks out challenges to expand my knowledge and skills.
 For example, after discovering my passion for programming at university, I began studying computer science concepts such as data structures and complexity analysis in my spare time.
 This dedication allowed me to successfully apply these self-taught concepts to various projects, including my programme for [scoring games of bowling](https://github.com/tmccoy99/bowling_challenge_js.git).
 At Makers, I have a track record of challenging myself with unfamiliar technologies, such as when I pushed our team to develop a mobile app using React Native for the StepFreeGigs project, despite none of us having any experience in this area.
 Additionally, for the Makersbnb project, I took it upon myself to become proficient in ActiveRecord over a weekend, which enabled our team to quickly set up and efficiently query our database.
 I am committed to continuous learning and always seek out opportunities to develop my skills.

 #### Teamwork
 Collaboration and teamwork are essential components of my work ethic, and I thrive in an environment where individuals work together to achieve a common goal.
+I consistently identify issues in team practices and take the initiative to improve them.
+For example, in one project, I noticed that code reviews were being made difficult by different formatter settings across our team, as varying string denotations and indentation would often obscure genuine alterations in pull requests.
+To rectify this, I compiled a set of standardised settings and presented it to the team at our next retrospective, after which all members adopted the settings.
+This idea helped streamline our code reviews, meaning pull requests were merged more quickly and team members received higher quality feedback.
+Additionally, my colleagues often express their appreciation for my approachability and helpfulness.
+During group projects, I am frequently the go-to person for debugging assistance, as my teammates feel comfortable seeking my advice and support.
+This trust and open communication not only foster a positive work environment but also contribute to our team's overall success.

 <!-- #### Another Skill -->
 <!-- - Collaborated as a pivotal member of an agile team, contributing to the successful delivery of three key projects within tight timelines.
 Demonstrated exceptional listening and communication skills during daily stand-ups and retrospectives, ensuring efficient project progress and seamless team coordination.